lgandecki/meteor-unblocking-helpers/README.md

 ## TL;DR

-Offload parts of the heavy UI rendering process to an animation frame with asynced (and optionally throttled) processing to significantly speed up the user experience.
+Offload parts of the heavy UI rendering process to asynced (and optionally throttled) processing to significantly speed up the user experience.

 ## Why bother?